jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 data on the graph are not the real CPI of running the mentioned benchmarks on the four systems.

-## Question 3 (15 points)
+### Question 3 (15 points)

 Assume that the pipelined non combinational CPU is clocked at 2.5GHz.
-Create a graph illustraing the effective bandwidth of system 4 when running each of `stream-64-stride-1-noverify.riscv` and `stream-64-stride-4-noverify.riscv` benchmarks.
+Create a graph illustrating the effective bandwidth of system 4 when running each of `stream-64-stride-1-noverify.riscv` and `stream-64-stride-4-noverify.riscv` benchmarks.